mshaverdo/radish/README.md

 ```

 ## Running
-For server command line options invoke:
+To get server built-in cli hint:
 ```
-$ ./radish-server -h
+$ ./radish-server --help
 ```

-Run server on port 6380, with persistence into current dir, taking a storage snapshot every 10 minutes and sync write-ahead log to disk once a second:
+Run server on port 6380, with persistence into current dir,
+taking a storage snapshot every 10 minutes and sync write-ahead log to disk once a second:
 ```
 $ ./radish-server -h localhost -p 6380 -d ./ -m 600 -s 1
 ```